neilsimon/nd009t-capstone/doc/Report.md

 ### Metrics

 The metrics I have applied in evaluating the predictions are relative cumulative return based on recommended trading, and accuracy.
-To evaluate the cumulative return over the test data and compare such with the actual return:
+To evaluate the cumulative return over the test data and compare such with the actual return.
+The return for a day can be calculated thus:
 $$return=\frac{closing\_price}{opening\_price} - 1$$
 The cumulative return is just a matter of getting the product of all actual returns:
 $$c\_return = (1 + return_1) * (1 + return_2) * ... * (1 + return_{n-1}) *(1 + return_{n})$$